nilsso/mips-rs/mips-parser/README.md

 ## Todo and notes

-- [ ] Change all nodes errors to have strings
+- [x] Change all nodes errors to have strings
+- [ ] Because `Program::try_from_*` ommits any blank lines, literal jump targets will be wrong without later padding out the lines once more (as is what `mips-simulator` does).
+    Come up with a way to adjust these  literal jump targets.

 On stationeering:
 - labels and aliases of same name do not play well together